 Zefyr, the new media fund covering the west and south of Norway, provides public support and private equity to feature films, tv drama and games.

-Zefyr is the biggest regional fund in Norway, and the second biggest in the Nordic region.
+Zefyr is the biggest regional fund in Norway.
 The fund is owned by Bergen City Council and Rogaland County, and provides support and investments to audiovisual projects in the counties of Telemark, Øst-Agder, Vest-Agder, Rogaland, Hordaland, Sogn og Fjordane and Møre og Romsdal.

 International co-productions with a Norwegian minority producer are eligible to apply for funding.